 Can a deal still close if one red flag is present?

 Yes — a single red flag identified and mitigated before closing is a diligence success, not a deal killer.
 The risk threshold rises sharply when two or more flags appear in the same file without resolution.
-Three or more unmitigated flags in a single deal file is a clear rejection signal.
+Three or more unmitigated flags in a single deal file signal a clear rejection.

 How does a broker document red flags without creating legal exposure?